 After drilling, I added a 45° chamfer with the router, sanded and oiled the holes.

 For accessories I bought benchdogs and desktop clamps on AliExpress.
 But I also made some clamps myself using toggle clamps and standard F-clamps.
 For the latter I bought the cheapest one at the local hardware store, sawed off the top and replaced it with a 3D printed part.

 So far I only had an aluminum bench vise attached to one corner of the bench.
 I “inherited” it from Kaddi's grandfather and like it a lot.
 Especially because it is easily detachable via large wing nuts.
 However it is not a wood working vise.
 It's relatively small and prone to damage the wood you clamp into it.

 So I finally bought a wood vise.
 A 230mm York vise.
 I was surprised how large that actually is.
 At 16kg it is quite the monster.

-To add it to the vise, I first had to shim the underside of the table for the required 90mm of thickness.
+To add it to the table, I first had to shim the underside for the required 90mm of thickness.
 To mount the vise I used threaded rods and large hex screws.
 Some wood caps hide the rod heads on the top of the bench again.